ecamp/ecamp-site/src/content/pages/contribution.en.md

   - [Installation with Docker on Linux](https://github.com/ecamp/ecamp3/wiki/Development-install-on-linux){target=_blank}
   - [Installation with Docker on Windows + WSL2](https://github.com/ecamp/ecamp3/wiki/Development-installation-on-Windows){target=_blank}
   - [Set up VS Code as your code editor](https://github.com/ecamp/ecamp3/wiki/Development-installation-on-Windows#setting-up-the-ide){target=_blank}
 - If you encounter issues during setup or have questions, don't worry, you're not alone.
-Check the [discussions](https://github.com/ecamp/ecamp3/discussions){target=_blank} to see if your problem has already been addressed and solved.
-If not, open a [new discussion](https://github.com/ecamp/ecamp3/discussions/new){target=_blank}.
+You can ask for help on our [community discord server](https://discord.gg/tdwtRytV6P){target=_blank} and we'll do our best to help you get up and running.
 - Before you start coding, read our [contributing guidelines](https://github.com/ecamp/ecamp3/blob/devel/CONTRIBUTING.md){target=_blank}.
 - Familiarize yourself with the [documentation in the Wiki](https://github.com/ecamp/ecamp3/wiki){target=_blank}.
 - Choose an [issue labeled "good first issue"](https://github.com/ecamp/ecamp3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22){target=_blank} and try to solve it.